kalenwillits/gdextensions_project_template/README.md

 ```
 *This will take awhile the first time.*

-4. Open Godot and add a new node, if there is a "HelloWorld" node, it worked!
+4. Open Godot and import this project then add a new node.
+If there is a "HelloWorld" node option it worked!